median-man/Bamazon/deptsBranch.md

 * Seeds should remove all data from tables before seeding new data.
 * Seed the departments table

-## Add getDeptList method to BamazonDB object
+## Add getDepartments method to BamazonDB object
 Returns an array of row objects containing all data from the departments table.

 ## Modify Manager/Add Product feature